Cheltenham Festival 2026: Dates, Race Schedule, Gold Cup & Favourites Guide

 Champion Day (Tuesday, 10 March 2026)

-Queen Mother Champion Chase Grade 1 Chase 2m The championship for elite two-mile chasers
+BetMGM Queen Mother Champion Chase 4:00pm The championship race for elite two-mile chasers

 St Patrick’s Thursday (Thursday, 12 March 2026)

-Ryanair Chase Grade 1 Chase 2m5f Intermediate championship for chasers
+Ryanair Chase 4:00pm A Grade 1 championship target for the top intermediate-distance chasers

 St Patrick’s Thursday often feels like a turning point in the Anglo-Irish rivalry, with Irish-trained runners traditionally strong across the card.